 “With God there is no need for long speeches” ~ Saint Jane Frances de Chantal

-The Church over the course of yesterday and today pauses to celebrate the lives of two fascinating women, both of whom would go on to start religious orders that remain vital and beloved to this day.
+The Church over the course of yesterday and today celebrates the lives of two fascinating women, both of whom would go on to start religious orders that remain vibrant and very relevant to this day.

 In yesterday’s Gospel (Matthew 18:1-5, 10, 12-14), Jesus encourages his disciples to cultivate a child-like faith in God https://hubpages.com/religion-philosophy/Daily-Mass-Reflections-814, one that imbues hope and avoids the incessant worry and crippling anxiety that the devil sadistically and relentlessly employs.
 “Let nothing perturb you, nothing frighten you,” Saint Teresa of Avila would often say.
 “All things pass.
 God does not change.
 Patience achieves everything."
 Given the state of affairs in our world today, we must always remember this.
 God does not change.
 God will never abandon his children.
 God will emerge victorious.
 To borrow another quote from Saint Teresa “When the devil tries to remind you of your past, remind him of his future.”